saitai0802/dashtify-2720d/content/pages/index.md

   - type: features_section
     features:
       - title: >-
-          “I love how lightweight and easy it is to view all the marketing data.
+          “I love how lightweight and easy it is to view all the marketing data in one place.
 It intuitively builds into my day-to-day rhythm, and the natural flow of my day.”
         subtitle: 'Ursula Gurnmeister, Sr. Design Manager at Company'
         image: images/testimonials.png
         image_alt: Ursula Gurnmeister photo